 The French may be Chic but they sure don’t find favors with the Japanese Tourists.
-In a bizarre revelation, about a dozen Japanese tourists a year need psychological treatment after visiting Paris as the harsh reality of unfriendly locals and horrid streets goes against their expectations, a newspaper reported.
+In a bizarre revelation, about a dozen Japanese tourists a year need psychological treatment after visiting Paris as the harsh reality of unfriendly locals and horrid streets go against their expectations, a newspaper reported.
 “A third of patients get better immediately, a third suffer relapses and the rest have psychoses,” Yousef Mahmoudia, a psychologist at the Hotel-Dieu hospital, next to Notre Dame cathedral, told the newspaper Journal du Dimanche.
 This year Japan’s embassy in Paris has had to repatriate at least four visitors – including two women who believed their hotel room was being bugged and there was a plot against them.
-Japanese embassy official Yoshikatsu Aoyagi as saying.”Fragile travellers can lose their bearings.
+Japanese embassy official Yoshikatsu Aoyagi as saying.”Fragile travelers can lose their bearings.
 When the idea they have of the country meets the reality of what they discover it can provoke a crisis,” To cite another example, a man convinced he was the French ‘Sun King’, Louis XIV, and a woman who believed she was being attacked with microwaves.

 The phenomenon, termed as “Paris Syndrome”, was first detailed in the psychiatric journal Nervure in 2004.